 However, it’s important to remember that when corsets are used for waist training, generally speaking, slow and steady wins the race.
 Not only is it more comfortable, but your waist will actually be trained instead of merely compressed inward.
 This also gives the corset time to conform to you (also known as seasoning).

 Many corsets feature hooks, buttons or snaps in the front so that you can lace the corset and then put it on.
 Modern women don’t have dressers to dress them like they did in Queen Victoria’s day, so this feature is very important if you’re looking for a corset that’s easy to put on.

-There are a few things you need to keep in mind to find the perfect waist trainer for your needs.
+There are a few things you need to keep in mind to find an ideal waist cincher for your needs.
 Consider the following:

 - Firstly, if you’re allergic to latex, you should opt for a latex-free corset-style trainer instead.
 You’ll still get the thermogenic effect, even if it’s less pronounced—your health is what’s most important.

 - If your goal is support during exercise—especially more intensive exercise—opt for the compression waist cincher-style waist trainers.
 They’re more flexible and they’re designed specifically with exercise and activity in mind.
 Plus, waist cinchers are more adept at inducing thermogenesis.

 - If your goal is waist training to create a smaller waist over time, a waist cincher or a corset will both work, however the corset has the ability to achieve tightlacing.

 - Consider how long and how often you’ll be wearing your waist trainer.
 If your goal is more waist training than exercise support, you’ll need to wear it more often and more hours per day.